samjaninf/smartitsm/README.md

 ...a.k.a.
 Roadmap

-*   upgrade routines
+*   Implement upgrade routines
-*   remove routines
+*   Implement remove routines
-*   support for other GNU/Linux distributions
+*   Add support for other GNU/Linux distributions
-*   save state for better resuming
+*   Save state for better resuming
-*   auto-create credentials and save them
+*   Auto-create credentials and save them
-*   apply log level to almost every used command
+*   Apply log level to almost every used command
-*   switch to MariaDB

 ##   Copyright and License